 Health care leader.
 Accomplished innovator.
 Nursing champion.

-In 2018, Dr. Malone was presented with a citation from the American Psychological Association for her outstanding leadership in advancing excellence in healthcare for the nation and global community, and she was named one of the Top 25 Minority Executives in Healthcare by Modern Healthcare magazine.
-She also received the 2018 Nursing Outlook Excellence in Research Award.
+In 2019, she received the Lifetime Achievement Award from the Alpha Omega Chapter of Sigma Theta Tau and the College of Nursing of Adelphi University, Long Island.
+In 2018, Dr. Malone was presented with a citation from the American Psychological Association for her outstanding leadership in advancing excellence in healthcare for the nation and global community, was named one of the Top 25 Minority Executives in Healthcare by Modern Healthcare magazine and received the 2018 Nursing Outlook Excellence in Research Award.

-Dr. Malone first entered the field with a bachelor's degree in nursing from the University of Cincinnati.
+Dr. Malone first entered the field of nursing with a bachelor's degree from the University of Cincinnati.
 She combined further study with clinical practice, earning a master's in psychiatric nursing, and later a doctorate in clinical psychology.
-Dr. Malone has worked as a surgical staff nurse, clinical nurse specialist, director of nursing, and assistant administrator of nursing.
-During the 1980s, she was dean of the School of Nursing at North Carolina Agricultural and Technical State University.
-In 1996, she was elected to two terms as president of the American Nurses Association (ANA), representing 180,000 nurses in the US.
+Dr. Malone has worked as a surgical staff nurse, clinical nurse specialist, director of nursing, assistant administrator of nursing and in the 1980s, she was dean of the School of Nursing at North Carolina Agricultural and Technical State University.
+In 1996, she was elected to two terms as president of the American Nurses Association (ANA) representing 180,000 nurses in the US.

-A global leader as well, prior to joining the NLN, Dr. Malone served as general secretary of the Royal College of Nursing (RCN), the United Kingdom's largest professional union of nurses.
+A global leader as well, Dr. Malone served as general secretary of the Royal College of Nursing (RCN),with a membership of 400,00 nurses the United Kingdom's largest professional union of nurses.
 She leveraged her experience and influence in that position to serve as a member of the UK delegation to the World Health Assembly; the Commonwealth Nurses Federation (CNF); and the Higher Education Funding Council for England (HEFCE).
 During that time, Dr. Malone was also vice chair of the Brussels-based European Federation of Nurses Association (EFN).